Trump Sues in 3 States, Laying Ground for Contesting Outcome

 The Michigan lawsuit claims Secretary of State Jocelyn Benson, a Democrat, was allowing absentee ballots to be counted without teams of bipartisan observers as well as challengers.
 Michigan Democrats said the suit was a longshot.
 Poll watchers from both sides were plentiful Wednesday at one major polling place in question, the TCF Center in Detroit, the AP observed.

-The Georgia lawsuit filed in Chatham County essentially asks a judge to ensure the state laws are being followed on absentee ballots.
-Campaign officials said they were considering peppering a dozen other counties around the state with similar suits.
+The Georgia lawsuit filed in Chatham County essentially asked the judge to ensure the state laws are being followed on absentee ballots.
+Campaign officials said earlier they were considering similar challenges in a dozen other counties around the state.

 Trump, addressing supporters at the White House early Wednesday, talked about taking the undecided race to the Supreme Court.
 Though it was unclear what he meant, his comments evoked a reprise of the court’s intervention in the 2000 presidential election, which ended with a decision effectively handing the presidency to George W. Bush.